 Our Phosphate Hill site is committed to reducing water usage wherever possible through continuous improvements and water recycling strategies.
 These presently include multiple re-uses of cooling water (our major use), reclamation of water from waste gypsum stacks and a reduction in mine dewatering, a process to remove water so that the phosphate ore body can be accessed.
-This last initiative is expected to reduce total water extraction from the aquifer by 20% in 2016.
-In addition, a third party specialist was commissioned to complete a Water Balance Study for the site this year, which has initiated a project to identify specific actions to reduce water use at the site by 5% each commencing in 2016.
+In addition, a third party specialist was commissioned to complete a Water Balance Study for the site last year, which has initiated a project to identify specific actions to reduce water use at the by 5% each year, commencing in 2016.
 As a result, the site used 11 percent less water in 2016 than the previous year.
 However, projects delivering targeted water reductions for 2017 were delayed due to the construction of a new evaporation pond.
 These projects, involving the reuse of process water to allow both the recapture of phosphates and the reduction of fresh groundwater extraction, were completed during 2018 and contributed to a 19 percent reduction in water extraction in 2018 against 2017 usage.
 While some of this reduction was due to a planned maintenance shutdown in April 2018, the site exceeded it’s targeted 5 percent reduction in water withdrawal considerably.

 ♦ Geelong: Victoria, Australia